Jorge A. Pérez

 I am also affiliated with:

-Rigorous programming models for concurrent, distributed, and communication-centric computation.
+Rigorous programming models for concurrent and message-passing computation.

 I am especially interested in: